GreenKGC: A Lightweight Knowledge Graph Completion Method: Introduction

 \section{Introduction}

 Knowledge graphs (KGs) store human knowledge in a graph-structured format, where nodes and edges denote entities and relations, respectively.
-The (\textit{head entity}, \textit{relation}, \textit{tail entity}) factual triple, represented by $(h, r, t)$, is the basic component of KG.
+A (\emph{head entity}, \emph{relation}, \emph{tail entity}) factual triple, denoted by $(h, r, t)$, is a basic component in KGs.
 In many knowledge-centric artificial intelligence (AI) applications, such as question answering \citep{huang2019knowledge, saxena2020improving}, information extraction \citep{hoffmann2011knowledge, daiber2013improving}, and recommendation \citep{wang2019explainable, xian2019reinforcement}, KG plays an important role as it provides explainable reasoning paths to predictions.
-However, most KGs suffer from the incompleteness problem; namely, a large number of factual triples are missing, leading to information loss in downstream applications.
-Thus, there are growing interests in developing KG completion (KGC) methods to solve the incompleteness problem by inferring undiscovered factual triples based on existing ones.
+However, most KGs suffer from the incompleteness problem; namely, a large number of factual triples are missing, leading to performance degradation in downstream applications.
+Thus, there is growing interest in developing KG completion (KGC) methods to solve the incompleteness problem by inferring undiscovered factual triples based on existing ones.

 Knowledge graph embedding (KGE) methods have been widely used to solve the incompleteness problem.
-Embeddings for entities and relations are stored as model parameters and updated by maximizing triple scores among while minimizing those among negative triples.
-The number of parameters in a KGE model is linear to the embedding dimension and the number of entities and relations in KGs, i.e. $O((|E| + |R|)d)$, where $|E|$ is the number of entities, $|R|$ is the number of relations, and $d$ is the embedding dimension.
-Since KGE models usually require a higher-dimensional embedding space for a better reasoning capability, they require large model sizes (i.e. parameter numbers) to achieve satisfactory performance as demonstrated in Fig. \ref{fig:dimension}.
+Embeddings for entities and relations are stored as model parameters and updated by maximizing triple scores among observed triples while minimizing those among negative triples.
+The number of free parameters in a KGE model is linear to the embedding dimension and the number of entities and relations in KGs, i.e. $O((|E| + |R|)d)$, where $|E|$ is the number of entities, $|R|$ is the number of relations, and $d$ is the embedding dimension.
+Since KGE models usually require a higher-dimensional embedding space for a better reasoning capability, they require large model sizes (i.e. parameter numbers) to achieve satisfactory performance as demonstrated in Fig.~\ref{fig:dimension}.
 To this end, it is challenging for them to handle large-scale KGs with lots of entities and relations in resource-constrained platforms such as mobile/edge computing.
-A KGC method that has good reasoning capability in low dimensions is desired.
+A KGC method that has good reasoning capability in low dimensions is desired \cite{kuo2022green}.